 In 1909 a number of Jewish residents decided to move to a healthier environment, outside the crowded and noisy city of Jaffa.
 They established a company called Ahuzat-Bayit and with the financial assistance of the Jewish National Fund purchased some twelve acres of sand dunes, north of Jaffa.

-The lottery was organised by Akiva Arye Weiss, president of the building society.
-Weiss collected 120 sea shells on the beach, half of them white and half of them grey.
+The lottery was organized by Akiva Arye Weiss, president of the building society.
+Weiss collected 120 seashells on the beach, half of them white and half of them grey.
 The members’ names were written on the white shells and the plot numbers on the grey shells.
 A boy drew names from one box of shells and a girl drew plot numbers from the second box.